Tag Archives: Regia Marina

 Once the war was over, and the Allies began carving away the most choice cuts of the old Italian fleet in 1949, Cristoforo Colombo was awarded to the Soviets along with the old battleship Giulio Cesare, the cruiser Duc’a De Aosta, two destroyers, three torpedo boats, two submarines, and assorted auxiliaries for a token fee.
 Colombo was renamed Dunaj (Danube) and worked with the Red Navy’s Black Sea Fleet for a decade.

-Arriving in Odessa, 1949, former COLOMBO, soon to be named DUNAJ
+Arriving in Odessa, in 1949, former COLOMBO, soon to be named DUNAJ

-Arriving in Odessa, 1949, former COLOMBO, soon to be named DUNAJ
+Arriving in Odessa, in 1949, former COLOMBO, soon to be named DUNAJ

 Falling into disrepair in the 1960s after Colombo was handed over to the merchant marine school at Odessa, the graceful Italian tall ship was slowly dismantled by 1971.